ph0ngp/linglook/notes.md

   - all fields are separated by underscore, null fields are empty string so they makes two consecutive underscores
   - main char: never empty, guaranteed to be of length 1, non-whitespace string, unique
   - radical: never empty, guaranteed to be of length 1, non-whitespace string
+  - radical_definition: can be empty, if not empty, it's always non-whitespace string
   - definition: can be empty, if not empty, it's always non-whitespace string
   - pinyin: can be empty, if not empty, it's always non-whitespace string: at least one pinyin separated by comma without space
   - decomposition: can be empty, if not empty, it's always non-whitespace string.